uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

 >__NOTE:__ If you want to authorize the access to the files and want a bucket to be tied to a project, you need to change `acl` and/or insert a column with `authz` as column head to add consent groups and index all the files with the project's `authz`.
 `authz` and `acl` are an Arborist resource or a Gen3 path following the Gen3 structure of programs and projects.
 The Gen3 resource path in the `authz` field must be able to map to user-permissions provided during an authorization sync (e.g. from dbGaP or a `user.yaml`). `acl` is only advised if you want to customize access to individual objects within a bucket, since Identity and Access Management (IAM) permissions will generally apply to all objects within a bucket.
 Please contact us if more information are required.
-If the bucket contains too many files to download locally, [CTDIS-owned scripts](https://github.com/uc-cdis/cloud-automation/blob/master/doc/bucket-manifest.md) can generate an object manifest of an s3 bucket in cloud-automation.
+For calculating the md5 and size of the files, they need to be accessible locally.
+If the bucket contains too many files to download locally, *CTDIS-owned* and *pay model-specific* scripts for [GCS](https://github.com/uc-cdis/cloud-automation/blob/master/doc/gcp-bucket-manifest.md) and [AWS](https://github.com/uc-cdis/cloud-automation/blob/master/doc/bucket-manifest.md) can generate an object manifest of an s3 bucket in cloud-automation.

-- The manifest needs to be indexed, which is done by uploading the TSV file using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#indexing-manifest), not the gen3-client, or in the [user interface (UI)](https://gen3.datacommons.io/indexing).
+- The manifest needs to be indexed, which is done by uploading the TSV file using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#indexing-manifest) or in the [user interface (UI)](https://gen3.datacommons.io/indexing).
 If the UI does not appear on the commons of your interest (after replacing the core url of the commons in the link), please get in contact with us to set up the environment.
 In the UI, you can select and index the manifest by clicking "Index Files":

     ![index_upload](http://alpha.gen3.org/resources/user/submit-data/index_upload.png)

     Please do not navigate away from this page until the indexing operation is complete.
+    Users in the Gen3-Community provided [repos](https://github.com/jacquayj/gen3-s3indexer-extramural)(disclaimer: CTDS is not responsible for the content and opinions on the third-party repos) for indexing large pre-existing s3 buckets.

 - After indexing, download the manifest that includes now the GUIDs from either the UI or using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#download-manifest).
 Select 'Download Manifest' after the indexing operation has finished: